CSCfi/rahti-user-guide/docs/agreements/sla.md

 ## Scope and description of the service

-The Rahti container cloud service is a cloud computing service.
+Rahti is a cloud computing service that allows Users to host applications and make them accessible over the web.
 The Rahti service is based on OKD, which is a distribution of Kubernetes.
 The Rahti service allows its Users to run their own containerized applications on top of it.
 The Rahti service provides, but is not necessarily limited to, these resources:

 * Hosting of User Applications comprised of container instances and groups of container instances
 * Storage services
 * Virtual networks for connecting container instances
 * Load balancing of traffic to User Applications
+* An application catalog with templates for ready-to-use common applications
 * Features for replication, rolling updates, auto-recovery and auto-scaling of User Applications
 * Basic default domain name and TLS for hosted User Applications (under rahtiapp.fi)